MSN vs. DNP - Which is Better?

 Career Outlook

-The BLS lists the outlook for MSN-prepared nurses, especially in the APRN role to be growing at a rate of 26% from 2018 to 2028, which is much faster than the average rate of job growth.
+The BLS lists the outlook for MSN-prepared nurses in APRN roles to grow by 38% from 2022 to 2032, which is much faster than the average rate of job growth.
+According to the BLS, there will be around 123,600 openings for nurse anesthetists, nurse midwives, and nurse practitioners during that period.

 Certifications Required